 ⦁ Our attorneys are masters at the art of cross examination and will expertly question the witnesses, including experts, officers, and any victim (s) called to testify.

 Our sex crime attorneys in Phoenix have successfully attacked state witnesses by confronting them with false or misleading statements.
 Remember, trial is about presenting the truth to the jury through evidence.
 You need an attorney who knows the law, the rules of evidence, and how to conduct a trial.

 Risk Assessments are reports generated by licensed psychologists.
 Risk assessments are helpful to determine whether the defendant has anything in his results that signal he/she is a risk to commit a sex crime.

-A Risk Assessment in a sex case can be very important to negotiate with the prosecution.
+A Risk Assessment in an Arizona sex crime case can be very important to negotiate with the prosecution.

 Risk Assessments have three main parts: